 Learn how to use your creative process as a tool for practicing mindfulness and learn more about your emotions and well being and how you can contribute to making the world more just, green, and compassionate through creative expression.

 Over the years my passions and interests have taken me from the ivory tower of university life where I pursued a Masters in Adult Education, to remote Indigenous communities in Canada, from working in hospitals and non-profits, to formal training in the therapeutic arts as well as informal training on my meditation cushion on the floor.
 All the while I have been supporting people on their quest to living life more joyfully, while also finding my own.

-I am someone who has experienced my own share of challenges and struggles in life anxiety, divorce, and mindfully parenting my 10 and 4 year old boys and my one year old baby girl, all while pursuing a career have all taught me many lessons.
+I am someone who has experienced my own share of challenges and struggles in life anxiety, divorce, and mindfully parenting my 13 and 7 year old boys and my 4 year old daughter, all while pursuing a career have all taught me many lessons.
 My path through the dark patches of my own personal life was lit up with creativity, mindfulness, exploring the outdoors and being brave in relationship.
 I believe that it is because of my own personal challenges and growths that I am able to hold a compassionate and empathic space for others.